viking-saver/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 <!-- DisableAIDataAnalysis-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting allows you to determine whether snapshots of the screen can be saved for use with Recall.
 By default, snapshots for Recall aren't enabled.
-IT administrators cannot, on their own, enable saving snapshots on behalf of their users.
+IT administrators can't, on their own, enable saving snapshots on behalf of their users.
 The choice to enable saving snapshots requires individual user opt-in consent.

 - If the policy isn't configured, snapshots won't be saved for use with Recall.

 - If you enable this policy, snapshots won't be saved for use with Recall.
-If snapshots were previously saved on the device, they will be deleted when this policy is enabled.
+If snapshots were previously saved on the device, they'll be deleted when this policy is enabled.

 If you set this policy to disabled, end users will have a choice to save snapshots of their screen and use Recall to find things they've seen on their device.
 <!-- DisableAIDataAnalysis-Description-End -->